 The reason for this is because it still encourages you to work on your balance and coordination.
 Granted, the environment in which you learn is different, but essentially you’re moving on your feet in a way that isn’t natural to you.

-Therefore, if your child learns to roller skate, should they ever go ice skating, be that with yourself or with friends, they should feel more at ease when they step out onto the ice.
+Therefore, if your child learns to roller skate, should they ever go to the ice rink, be that with yourself or with friends, they should feel more at ease when they step out onto the ice.
 This isn’t to say they won’t struggle at first, but that they’re be better suited to the task because of their experiences elsewhere.

 There’s a reason that people say that roller skating is loved by all ages — it’s because all ages can learn it.